ozgunozankilic/Brightspace-scripts/js_titbits.md

 ## Add percentage to assignment submissions

-While grading submissions using the "Users" tab, assuming you start grading from the top, it shows you your progress by appending the percentages right next to student names.
-Note that the progress percentage is specific for that page.
+While grading submissions using the "Users" tab, assuming you start grading from the top, it shows you your progress by appending the indices and percentages right next to student names.
+Note that the progress is specific to that page.

 ```JavaScript
 let count = $('td.dlay_l').size();